acsone/hatch-odoo/README.md

 ## Alternative project layouts

-Depending on your tastes and requirements, there are several alternative ways to organize your source code.
+Depending on your taste and requirements, there are several alternative ways to organize your source code.
 The test projects in [tests/data](https://github.com/acsone/hatch-odoo/tree/main/tests/data) each have a README that describe the layout and corresponding tradeoffs, with the corresponding